jaspector

 A zoning permit is required for all non-agricultural buildings in unincorporated Cedar County before construction begins.
 Agricultural structures on qualifying farmsteads (20+ acres, $1,000+ annual farm product value) are exempt under § 23-114.03.

-Typical processing time is 2–4 weeks for routine permits, potentially longer if County Board approval is required..
+Building permit processing times in unincorporated Cedar County, NE typically run 2–4 weeks for routine permits, potentially longer if County Board approval is required..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cedar County, NE.
 The following work is generally exempt: Agricultural structures on qualifying farmsteads (20+ acres, $1,000+ annual farm product value) per Neb.
 Rev. Stat. § 23-114.03; Farm construction exempt from Nebraska State Building Code per § 71-6403.
 Note: Agricultural exemptions are conditional and apply only to qualifying farmsteads.
 Zoning compliance (setbacks, land use) may still apply.
 Structures converted from agricultural to residential or commercial use do not qualify for the exemption.
+When in doubt, confirm with the local building department before starting work.